sgago/thestudyguide/sysdesign/sysdesign.md

 COMMIT;
 ```

-Note that if the transaction is never finally committed via `COMMIT` or reversed via `ROLLBACK`, you could give yourself a bad time.
+Note that if the transaction is never finished via `COMMIT` or reversed via `ROLLBACK`, you could give yourself a bad time.
 The transactions hold locks, create resource contention, and so on.
 So don't forget and make sure your SQL is somewhat speedy!

 See more transaction usage in [MySQL](https://dev.mysql.com/doc/refman/8.0/en/commit.html) or [SQL Server](https://learn.microsoft.com/en-us/sql/t-sql/language-elements/transactions-transact-sql?view=sql-server-ver16).